Minnesota Attorney General's Office

-Beware of Secret Shopper Scams
+Secret Shopper Scams

 How the Scam Works

 A consumer receives in the mail a letter, often addressed personally to the consumer, from a company or individual claiming to be in the business of customer service evaluation.
 The letter may be unsolicited or the result of the consumer’s response to an online or newspaper advertisement.
 Either way, the letter purports to be an offer of employment as a “Secret Shopper,” “Customer Service Evaluator,” or some similar position.
 The position requires the consumer to secretly evaluate the various services offered at retail stores by making specific purchases at those locations.
+To facilitate making the purchases, the consumer also receives a check for several thousand dollars, which the individual is instructed to deposit into their bank account.
+The consumer is invariably instructed to use the funds to purchase a wire transfer, usually for several thousand dollars, at Western Union, MoneyGram, or similar wire transfer service.
+The consumer is then instructed to send the wire transfer to a third-party, who usually resides in a foreign country.
+As compensation, the consumer is told to keep a portion of the funds.

 Unfortunately, the consumer who received and deposited the check usually discovers that it is counterfeit only after wiring the money.
 The scammers by this time have most likely received the wire transfer and converted it into cash.

-Secret Shopper Scam: What to Look for
+Secret Shopper Scam: What to Look For

-- A check, usually for several thousand dollars, said to cover the costs involved in purchasing and evaluating certain goods and services.
+2. A check, usually for several thousand dollars, said to cover the costs involved in purchasing and evaluating certain goods and services.

-- Instructions to retain a portion of the funds from the check as compensation for your work.
+4. Instructions to retain a portion of the funds from the check as compensation for your work.

 Just because a check looks authentic does not mean it is.
 Scammers, using modern technology, can create authentic-looking checks emblazoned with the name and logos of actual companies and banks.
 Further, just because a bank deposits a check and makes the funds quickly available soon thereafter does not mean the check is legitimate.
 Federal rules require banks to make deposits available to consumers quickly, often the following business day.
 Ultimately, a check, even a legitimate one, is worthless until the bank that issued the check “clears” it and actually releases the money.
 Therefore, while the funds may be available in your account within days of your deposit, the check may take weeks to bounce.

-Additional Steps to Avoid being Scammed
+Additional Steps to Avoid Being Scammed

 Do not wire money to strangers!
 This is one of the easiest ways to avoid being defrauded.
 Remember, if you wire money via Western Union or MoneyGram, it is almost impossible to retrieve the money once it is picked up at the other end.
 Wire transfers can be picked up almost anywhere in the world.
 Therefore, the money is virtually untraceable, and United States law enforcement agencies may have little recourse in recovering the funds.